MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 - Result (object) - An object containing image data and meta information.
-In a local skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
   - base64 (string) - A string containing the Base64-encoded image data.
   - format (string) - The type and format of the image returned.
   - height (integer) - The height of the image in pixels.